Virtual Staging12 min read

 Case Study 1: Midtown Tulsa Duplex

-An agent in the Midtown area had a vacant duplex that sat on the market for 45 days.
-After using virtual staging software to furnish the living room, dining area, and master bedroom, the property received 3 offers within a week.
-The cost: $45 for three images versus an estimated $1,800 for physical staging.
+A local agent had a vacant duplex sit on the market for 45 days.
+After using virtual staging software to furnish the living room, dining area, and master bedroom, the property received three offers within a week.
+Cost: $45 for three images vs. an estimated $1,800 for physical staging.
 The agent saved $1,755 and closed 20 days faster.

 Case Study 2: South Tulsa Luxury Home

 A luxury listing near Southern Hills Country Club was priced at $850,000.
-Traditional staging quotes came in at $4,000.
-The agent used virtual staging software to create a high-end look with neutral tones and modern art.
-The home sold in 10 days for 97% of asking.
-According to Zillow research, staged homes list for 5-15% more — and virtual staging delivers that same premium.
+Traditional staging quotes exceeded $4,000.
+The agent used virtual staging to create a high-end look with neutral tones and modern art.
+The home sold in 10 days for 97% of asking price.
+According to Zillow research, staged homes list for 5–15% more—virtual staging delivers that same premium.

-“Virtual staging looks fake.”
-Outdated software gave virtual staging a bad name.
-Modern solutions like RealVision AI use generative AI trained on millions of real estate photos.
-The result is indistinguishable from physical staging, even in close-up shots.
+"Virtual staging looks fake."
+Outdated software gave virtual staging a bad reputation.
+Modern tools like RealVision AI use generative AI trained on millions of real estate photos.
+The results are indistinguishable from physical staging, even in close-ups.
+Still, avoid over-doing it—keep designs realistic.
+I recommend using neutral colors and avoiding trendy pieces that might date the photos.

-“Buyers want to see the actual space.”
-Virtual staging doesn't hide flaws.
-It simply shows the potential of a room.
-In fact, staged photos actually help buyers visualize how they'd use the space, which leads to more offers.
+"Buyers want to see the actual space."
+Virtual staging doesn't hide flaws; it shows potential.
+In fact, staged photos help buyers visualize how they'd use the space, leading to more offers.
+A 2025 Real Estate Staging Association survey found 83% of buyers' agents said staging made it easier to envision a property.
+Virtual staging achieves the same effect without the cost.

-“I don't need it — Tulsa is a seller's market.”
+"I don't need it—Tulsa is a seller's market."
 Even in a hot market, presentation matters.
 The best listing photos dominate online search results.
-Virtual staging software in Tulsa gives your listings an edge over competitors who skip this step.
+Virtual staging gives your listings an edge over competitors who skip this step.
+In 2026, with inventory rising slightly, differentiation is key.

 Frequently Asked Questions